UnitedPenguin/Total-Traffic-Viewer/README.md

 5. Click the "Get Traffic Data" button.
 The app will then display the total views and clones of your repositories.

 # For Users of the python Version

+The traffic_viewer.py script can be found in the source code folder.

 1. Clone this repository or download the traffic_viewer.py script.
 2. Install the required Python packages.
 Open your terminal or command prompt, navigate to the directory of the script and run the following commands: